DavidBuchanan314/ROLL13/README.md

 To recap, that includes the following cryptographic primitives:

- - SHA-256 hash function
+ - SHA-256 hash function.
- - secp256r1 elliptic curves, for signatures and key exchange
+ - secp256r1 elliptic curves, for signatures and key exchange.
- - AES-128 symmetric encryption
+ - AES-128 symmetric encryption,
  - GCM, an authenticated block mode, used with AES.

 ### How much work would it take to make this competitive with e.g. OpenSSL?